-- Human immunodeficiency virus (HIV) infection with no evidence of opportunistic infection in the preceding 6 months; ii.
-Simple, congenital systemic-to-pulmonary shunts at least one-year post- surgical repair; iii.
-Exposure to legal drugs, chemicals and toxins, such as fenfluramine, derivatives, other anorexigens, toxic rapeseed oil or L-tryptophan.
-Subjects with PAH associated with illegal drug use, such as methamphetamine, are excluded.
+- PAH associated with: i.
+Human immunodeficiency virus (HIV) infection with no evidence of opportunistic infection in the preceding 6 months; ii.
+Simple, congenital systemic-to-pulmonary shunts at least 1-year post-surgical repair; iii.
+Exposure to legal drugs, chemicals and toxins, such as fenfluramine, derivatives, other anorexigens, toxic rapeseed oil, or L-tryptophan.

 - Previous diagnosis with PAH, but with the following conditions:

-- If on corticosteroids, has been receiving a stable dose of ≤ 20 mg/day of prednisone (or equivalent dose of other corticosteroid) for at least 30 days prior to CPET.
+- If on corticosteroids, has been receiving a stable dose of ≤ 20 mg/day of prednisone (or equivalent dose of other corticosteroid) for at least 30 days prior to the baseline CPET.

-- Has had RHC performed within 36 months of Screening/Baseline that is consistent with the diagnosis of PAH meeting all of the following criteria:
+- Has had RHC performed prior to Screening which is consistent with the diagnosis of PAH.

 - Has WHO/NYHA functional class II-IV symptomatology.

-- On stable oral PAH disease-specific therapy with any combination of an endothelin receptor antagonist (ERA), PDE- 5 inhibitor (PDE5i) and/or a prostacyclin or prostacyclin receptor agonist.
-Stable is defined as no change in drug within 3 months of the start of Screening/Baseline and for the duration of the study and no change in dose of drug within 1 month of the start of Screening.
+- On stable oral PAH disease-specific background therapy of up to 3 oral therapies (any combination of an ERA, PDE5 inhibitor, and/or a prostacyclin or prostacyclin receptor agonist) and/or inhaled therapy.
+Stable is defined as no change in PAH-specific drug therapy within 3 months of Screening Visit 1, and for the duration of the study, and no change in dose of PAH-specific drug within 1 month of Screening.

 - .
-If the subject is taking the following concomitant medications which may affect PAH, the subject must be on a stable dose for at least 1 month prior to the start of Screening/Baseline and the dosage maintained throughout the study.
+If the subject is taking the following concomitant medications which may affect PAH, the subject must be on a stable therapeutic dose for at least 1 month prior to the start of Screening and the dosage maintained throughout the study.

 You CAN'T join if...

-- Baseline systemic hypotension defined as mean arterial pressure (MAP) < 50 mmHg or systolic blood pressure (SBP) < 90 mmHg at Screening/Baseline.
+- Baseline systemic hypotension defined as MAP < 50 mmHg or SBP < 90 mmHg at Screening.

-- Requirement of intravenous inotropes within 30 days prior to CPET procedure.
+- Requirement of intravenous inotropes therapies within 30 days prior to the baseline CPET procedure.

-- The use of oral, topical, or inhaled nitrates within 2 weeks prior to CPET procedure.
+- Use of oral, topical, or inhaled nitrates within 2 weeks prior to the baseline CPET procedure.

-- Portal hypertension or chronic liver disease i.e., Child-Pugh B or C, including hepatitis B and/or hepatitis C virus (HCV).
+- Portopulmonary hypertension, portal hypertension, or chronic liver disease determined to be Child-Pugh B or C, including hepatitis B virus and/or hepatitis C virus (HCV).
 Subjects who have had a previous infection with HCV and who have a negative viral load after receiving a course of curative treatment are allowed.
-Baseline aspartate aminotransferase (AST) or alanine transaminase (ALT) ≥ 3 times the upper limit of normal or Total Bilirubin ≥ 2 times the upper limit of normal.

-- Evidence or history of left-sided heart disease and/or clinically significant cardiac disease, including but not limited to any of the following:
+- Evidence or history of left-sided heart disease and/or clinically significant cardiac disease.

 - History of atrial septostomy.

-- History of known uncorrected right-to-left shunt, persistently patent foramen ovale, or known Eisenmenger's physiology.
+- .
+History of known uncorrected right-to-left shunt, clinically significant persistently patent foramen ovale, or known Eisenmenger's physiology.